hairionjohnny1982-ai/DeltaTok-SuperGIC/README.md

 # DeltaTok SuperGIC 🇧🇪

 ## Novel tokenizer beating tiktoken on French, English and Code
+⚠️ This repository showcases results only.
+Code and algorithm are proprietary.
 **Author** : Aque
 **Contact** : aquej@hotmail.com